GearWestX/chart-js-doughnut-chart/README.md

 # Doughnut chart |  Financial Benefits example

-* Basic Doughnut graph using Chart.Js, JavaScript ES7 and custom CSS for sizing and centering
+Basic Doughnut graph for a freelancing project using Chart.Js, JavaScript ES7 and custom CSS for sizing and centering
+### To look at the end results [Click here](https://penair.pixelspoke-staging.com/default-template/)

 # To use it